fabianbrash/cryptoapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Note to use .env files in React your .env file variables must start with REACT_APP_** if not React will not pickup the variable
+Note to use .env files in React when you use create-react-app your .env file variables must start with REACT_APP_** if not React will not pickup the variable

 ## Available Scripts